Health and Travel Alerts Learn More Left arrow

 Antigua

 There’s a good reason that ships sail the Caribbean all year.
-Whether cruising the Eastern, Western, or Southern Caribbean, you are guaranteed the warm temperatures needed for activities like exploring an ancient Mayan ceremonial site in Belize, glass-bottom kayaking above colorful corals in Bonaire, or going for a sail on the azure waters surrounding the island of St. Vincent.
+Whether cruising the Eastern, Western, or Southern Caribbean, you are guaranteed the warm temperatures needed for activities like exploring an ancient Mayan ceremonial site in Belize, or glass-bottom kayaking above colorful corals in Bonaire.

 Short rainstorms are common from May through October, and though they may send diners at alfresco restaurants rushing inside to finish their meals, quick downpours are often what’s needed to take the edge off steamy days, not to mention that they are a perfect excuse to take a break from the sun and browse for souvenirs in air conditioning.